Clarinets have a long history and were developed with different mechanical systems.

 6. Rossi - Chile,

 9. Uebel - China & Germany,

 10. Yamaha - Japan, Taiwan and China,

->

-> In Germany, parts of Austria, Switzerland and some eastern European states is the German system predominant.
+In Germany, parts of Austria, Switzerland and some eastern European countries the German system is predominant.

->

-> The fingering is different from the Boehm system and they have a wide variation of key systems.
+The fingering is different from the Boehm system and they have a wide variation of key systems.
 Simple ones are often referred to as Albert system, more advanced ones have additional correction and resonance keys and are often called Oehler-system clarinets.

 The most popular German-system instruments are produced by